FullMetalDeveloper/docs/.github/PULL_REQUEST_TEMPLATE.md

 - [x] changes

 Dependencies: Does this code require any dependency updates or environment changes?
-- Maybe the change wasn't a strong, independent commit, that has no dependencies?
+- [x] Is this not a strong, independent, commit that needs no dependencies?

 Senior Reviewers (One required):
 @fullmetaldeveloper @aewing @jonstuebe @tooshel @jsdevel